 Followed immediately by the question of; “And what does it all signify?”

-If, at the end of the adventure of Harry Potter and the Dark Lord Harry did not know *why* the various people who contributed to the situation in which he had been placed, acted as they did, as well as *what* they did, we would undoubtedly feel that Rowling has failed in her intent.
-Harry, and we, needed the full story.
+If, at the end of the adventure of Harry Potter and the Dark Lord Harry did not know *why* the various people who contributed to the situation in which he had been placed, acted as they did, as well as *what* they did, we would undoubtedly feel that Rowling had failed in her intent.
+Harry, and we, felt we needed the full story.
 And we needed to know what happened before we could decide what we were going to have to do about it.